Microaggressions at work aren’t always obvious—but they’re always harmful

 5. How can organizations promote awareness and prevent microaggressions?

 Organizations can promote awareness and prevent microaggressions by implementing diversity and inclusion training programs that address unconscious biases, cultural competence, and respectful communication.
-Additionally, fostering open dialogue and creating channels for reporting and addressing microaggressions can encourage accountability and support victims.
-Promoting diverse leadership and inclusive policies further reinforces a culture of respect and equality within the organization.
+Fostering open dialogue and creating channels for reporting and addressing microaggressions can encourage accountability and support victims.

 6. What’s the difference between a microaggression and harassment?